 This Mexican, spiced hot chocolate mix is not sweet enough to be a dessert substitute.
 If fact, it is far less sweet than the drinking chocolate I’ve recommended in the past.
 (This one, from Dagoba, is more like a version of hot chocolate for adults.)

-But this is the kind of drink you could serve your lover when walk in the door to escape the blustering cold.
+- As a cocktail: This is the kind of drink you could serve your lover when he or she walks in the door on a blustery evening.
 You could even try adding a splash of rum.

 But choose wisely when you’re going to bring out this Mexican hot chocolate mix.
 This sophisticated, rich chocolate drink could definitely work some aphrodisiac magic.